 No matter the type of stove you use, if you allow food and gunk to build up, it will become a hazard and it can cause your stove to fail.
 After each use, you should always wipe down your stove.
 Not only will this keep your stove looking great but it’s a lot easier than trying to remove food that’s been stuck there for weeks.
 Remember to always use the right cleaning detergent for the surface.
 Glass and ceramic surfaces, for example, will require different types of cleaning agents.

 Dust and dirt have a way of sticking to the refrigerator coils.
-This restricts the flow of air and increases the temperature of the fridge making it work even harder to stay cool.
+This restricts the air flow and increases the temperature of the fridge, making it work even harder to stay cool.
 At least once or twice each year you should move your refrigerator and give those coils a thorough clean.
 Use your vacuum and a soft brush to get the job done.

 If you have a water or ice dispenser on your refrigerator, you need to pay attention to the water filter regularly.
 Water filters need to be replaced for health reasons.
 If you do not replace the filter, it could easily result in your fridge water being dirtier than regular tap water.

 The rack tines on your dishwasher can become rusty eventually.
-This can result in poor washing results since the rust will stick to some of your dishes during the washing process.
+This can result in poor washing results since the rust will stick to some of your dishes.
 This can be remedied by covering them with replacement tips and using a sealant to fix them in place.

 The exhaust connected to your dryer will gather lint over time, and this is not only bad for efficiency, but it’s also a fire hazard.
 Loosen the clamp, pull off the exhaust, and remove the lint before replacing the tube.
 You can use a coat hanger and your vacuum cleaner to ensure proper cleaning.

-The hoses on your washing machine will not last forever.
+One of the best money saving appliance repair tips is to regularly maintain your washing machine hoses.
+These hoses will not last forever.
 Check them regularly and, if you notice any wear, have them replaced right away.

 While it might be tempting t shove as much as you can in your dishwasher, washer, dryer, and fridge, this should never be done.
 Your dishwasher, washer, and dryer will not perform properly, and they won’t be able to wash and dry effectively or efficiently.
 As for your fridge, if it is overloaded, the air will not flow freely around the food, and it will work extra hard to try to cool everything down.

 These are some of the most important tips for preventing appliance repairs.
-Of course, it’s important to remember that various parts will always wear out eventually and, when you need professional appliance repairs, call Express Appliance Repair at (647) 483-9051.
+Of course, it’s important to remember that various parts will eventually wear out.
+When they do, call our expert team at Express Appliance Repair at (647) 492-7773.